CleanPatrick: A Benchmark for Image Data Cleaning: The CleanPatrick benchmark

 We computed inter-annotator reliability for the three issue types in terms of Krippendorff's~$\alpha$ and Cohen's~$\kappa$.
 Krippendorff's~$\alpha$, computed over all three raters, shows excellent agreement for near-duplicate annotations ($\alpha \approx 0.91 \pm 0.03$).
 It falls to a lower agreement level for off-topic samples ($\alpha \approx 0.60$ with a wide 95\%~CI spanning $0.20$–$0.85$, caused by the high imbalance between problematic and non-problematic samples) and drops further for label errors ($\alpha \approx 0.42 \pm 0.06$).
 Consistent with Krippendorff's~$\alpha$, Cohen's~$\kappa$ values are near $0.90$ for near duplicates regardless of the annotator pair, whereas they fluctuate much more for off-topic samples and exhibit very large confidence intervals for some annotator pairs.
-Agreement on label errors is the weakest, yet it still shows substantial agreement for such a challenging annotation task.
-In summary, the agreement not only shows that verification is consistent among the experts, based on standard categorization of agreement values \citep{regier2013dsm}, but also that the designed annotation protocol and description work as expected.
-This is not trivial for a task as complex as label error detection, which other studies have found to be substantially difficult \cite{ribeiro2019handling,krefting2024comparison,groger2023towards}.
+Agreement on label errors is the weakest, at the boundary between fair and moderate agreement on the conventional Landis--Koch scale~\citep{landis1977measurement}, and below Krippendorff's reliability threshold of $0.667$.
+In summary, the agreement shows that verification is consistent among the experts for off-topic samples and near duplicates, while the lower agreement on label errors propagates some uncertainty to the LE ground truth~\citep{lionetti2025clinical}.
+Appendices~\ref{app:ThresholdSensitivity} and~\ref{app:LEloo} quantify the impact of this expert-level uncertainty on benchmark conclusions, demonstrating that the relative ranking of label-error detection methods is robust.
+This is still not trivial for a task as complex as label error detection, which other studies have found to be substantially difficult \citep{ribeiro2019handling,krefting2024comparison,groger2023towards}.
 Figure~\ref{fig:IAA} in the appendix summarizes the results for the inter-annotator reliability.

 In order to estimate the quality of the crowd annotations, we aggregated the expert annotations using majority voting and compared them.
 Experts and crowd workers agree on 96\% of the verified images for off-topic samples and near duplicates, and on 67\% of label errors.
 This further demonstrates that a carefully designed protocol is helpful to achieve high-quality annotations at scale with the help of medical crowd workers, even for complex tasks.